 - Let’s go tour: This first-time tour guides you through the Browser’s various features and options.
 If you’re new to Brave Browser, it is recommended that you take the tour to familiarize yourself with the Browser.

-- Skip welcome tour: For users who are already familiar with Brave Browser, you have the option to skip the tour and jump right into using the Browser.
+- Skip welcome tour: For users already familiar with Brave Browser, you can skip the tour and jump right into using the Browser.

 Some additional tips to keep in mind:

 - Set up your preferences: Before diving into the Browser, you’ll be prompted to customize various preferences, including the default search engine, homepage, and new tab page.
 Take a moment to configure these options to your liking.